usnistgov/C-V2XInteroperabilityAnalyzer/README.md

     * On Debian and Ubuntu Linux, run `sudo apt install git python3-pip`.
     * On Windows, first download and install git from [here](https://git-scm.com/downloads/win), then download and install Python 3.12 from [here](https://www.python.org/downloads/).
 Make sure to select "Add python.exe to PATH" in the Python installer.
+Open a Git Bash terminal and navigate to the relevant directory.

 1. Install [PDM](https://pdm-project.org/).
 For example, using plain pip: